YasinY/VOTE_API/README.md

 Now everything should be set up regarding PostgreSQL.

+Now, if you don't know how to host your Spring application, I recommend you [This service](https://www.callicoder.com/deploy-host-spring-boot-apps-on-heroku/)

 TODO:
 Remove the ids from the toplist and leave it only to their links